Amos Yee: Charge, bail and remand

-On 31 March, three charges were read out to Yee in the State Courts of Singapore, the first charge being that Yee's 2015 video violated Section 298 of the Penal Code, as it contained remarks that deliberately wounded religious feelings.
-The second charge, which was declared nolle prosequi on 30 April, was under Section 4 of the Protection from Harassment Act 2014, as the video contained potentially distressing statements concerning Lee.
+On 31 March, three charges were read out to Yee in the State Courts of Singapore; the first charge was that his 2015 video violated Section 298 of the Penal Code for containing remarks that deliberately wounded religious feelings.
+The second charge, which was declared nolle prosequi on 30 April, was that it contained potentially distressing statements concerning Lee, as prohibited by Section 4 of the Protection from Harassment Act 2014.
 The third charge was under Section 292 of the Penal Code, which concerned the obscene image Yee uploaded on 28 March.
 Yee was released on a S$20,000 bail and prohibited from posting online content while the case was ongoing.

 On 14 April 2015, Yee violated his bail conditions by asking on both his blog and Facebook page for public donations to fund his legal fees; the blog post also linked to the video and image he had uploaded the prior month.
-Yee was remanded in Changi Prison from 17 to 21 April because no one had posted bail, despite the bail amount only needing to be pledged instead of being physically deposited.
-Yee was released on bail by Vincent Law, a Christian family and youth counsellor.
+Yee was remanded in Changi Prison from 17 to 21 April because no bail was posted, despite the bail amount only requiring a pledge instead of being physically deposited.
+Yee was eventually released on bail by Vincent Law, a Singaporean Christian family and youth counsellor.
 Additionally, three lawyers—Alfred Dodwell, Chong Jia Hao, and Ervin Tan—offered to represent Yee pro bono.

 On 29 April, Yee flouted his bail conditions again by making two blog posts; the first questioned his bail terms, and the second accused his father of being physically abusive.
 District Judge Kessler Soh asked him to take the posts down, but Yee refused.
 Concurrently, the bail amount was raised to S$30,000, and Yee was again remanded.
 Yee rejected Law's offer to post bail for him again as Yee did not want to be "gagged", leading to Law discharging himself.
 Yee's lawyers applied for a change in bail amount and conditions on 6 May, claiming that the ban on uploading online information was too wide.
-The High Court judge, Tay Yong Kwang, upheld Yee's bail conditions after Yee rejected the prosecution's request to reduce the bail amount and to exempt Yee from having to report daily to a police station, provided Yee attended psychiatric counselling.
+Tay Yong Kwang, a judge at the High Court, upheld Yee's bail conditions after he rejected the prosecution's request to reduce the bail amount and exempt him from reporting daily to a police station, contingent on his attendance of psychiatric counselling.